segmentio/segment-docs/src/connections/destination-data-control.md

 - Planned (available for Protocols customers with a connected Tracking Plan)
   - Values are "planned" or "unplanned"

-Export Schema is not available for Identify or Group events.
+The Identify & Group CSV file will contain the following columns:
+- Trait Name
+- Last Seen (UTC)
+- Allowed Count
+- Blocked Count
+- Total Count
+- Planned (available for Protocols customers with a connected Tracking Plan)
+  - Values are "planned" or "unplanned"

 > note ""
 > Export Schema doesn't include any actual values (for example, personal data) for the events, properties, and traits you are tracking for a specific source.
-Properties aren't included in the CSV.